 The list of Ritz-Carlton properties extends across more than 30 countries and is more than 100 hotels long!

 Ritz-Carlton is a sub-tier of the Ritz-Carlton brand, which offers private resorts and luxury villas.
-While it doesn’t participate in Marriott Bonvoy, Ritz-Carlton Reserve properties are a rare find for those who want unparalleled luxury in the most exotic corners of the world.
+Ritz-Carlton Reserve properties are a rare find for those who want unparalleled luxury in the most exotic corners of the world.

 Each property offers different room rates, packages, amenities, and programs.
 However, 1 thing is clear: Ritz-Carlton Reserve properties are package-based, ultra-luxe variations of The Ritz-Carlton experience.

 Sheraton is one of Marriott’s most recognizable premium brands, ranging from posh city hotels to sprawling resorts.

 At a Sheraton, you will have access to upmarket amenities like an executive lounge dubbed the Sheraton Club, spa facilities, fitness rooms, and technology to optimize productivity.
 You’ll also have an opportunity to savor globally inspired cuisines and enjoy world-class entertainment.

 Additionally, Sheraton Grand Hotels are an even more sumptuous sub-tier of the Sheraton brand, offering cultivated designs, iconic cuisine, exquisite spa treatments, and as usual, phenomenal service.